Does having root canal therapy hurt?

 The plan would be one where the tooth due to receive treatment is tested before its anesthetic is given (so the dentist has baseline readings) and then after.
 If the repeated tests are negative (nothing is felt), it’s a strong indication that profound pulpal anesthesia has been achieved.

-c) Anxiety management may help to improve your experience.
+c) Managing your dental anxiety can help to improve your experience.

 Different from pain management is the issue of patient management (a behavioral issue).